georgeadam/menas/src/enas_pytorch/README.md

 ## Ablation Studies

+Results of ablation studies will be stored in the `analysis_results` dir which will be automatically created if it does not yet exist.
+There, results are further separated into different subdirectories based on the ablation study name.

 ### Activation Function Replacement

 To see the effect of replacing all activation functions with a single type for all possible types of activation
 functions:

     python ablation_studies/activation_replacement.py --load_path=ptb_2018-02-15_11-20-02 --mode=derive

+### Node Removal

+To see the effect of removing single nodes from a DAG *G* sampled via the `derive()` method for an already trained set of controller and shared parameters, *C* and *S* respectively that were saved in the log directory given by `--load_path`, run the following command

+    python ablation_studies/node_removal.py --load_path=ptb_orig_2018-11-25_17-22-36 --mode=derive

 ## Results